Slackadays/Clipboard/README.md

 This is currently WIP

+## Actions Install

+You can also install Clipboard by downloading the latest build from GitHub Actions.

 ## AUR Install

 Arch-Linux users can install the [clipboard](https://aur.archlinux.org/packages/clipboard), [clipboard-bin](https://aur.archlinux.org/packages/clipboard-bin), or [clipboard-git](https://aur.archlinux.org/packages/clipboard-git) AUR package.

+# (Really) Simple Configuration

+## `CI`

+Set this environment variable to make Clipboard overwrite existing items without a user prompt when pasting.
+This variable is intended for Continuous Integration scripts where a live human is not present to make decisions.

+## `FORCE_COLOR`

+Set this environment variable to make Clipboard always show color regardless of what you set `NO_COLOR` to.

+## `TMPDIR`

+Set this environment variable to the directory that Clipboard will use to hold the items you cut or copy.

+## `NO_COLOR`

+Set this environment variable to make Clipboard not show any colors.

 # Painless Documentation